 Go Ojai Demonstration Project

 The City of Ojai, Southern California Association of Governments, and consultant Street Plans are teaming up to deliver a six-month test of the proposed redesign of Maricopa Highway between Ojai Avenue and E El Roblar Drive/Cuyama Road.
-This Demonstration Project will test elements of the City’s ATP Project for this stretch of the corridor, including on-street parking, Class II and IV (buffered and separated) bike lanes, and intersection treatments for a re-configuration of the roadway that works better for all modes (cars/vehicles, pedestrians and bikes)!
+This Demonstration Project will test elements of the City’s ATP Project for this stretch of the corridor, including the Maricopa Highway Lane Reduction, on-street parking, Class II and IV (buffered and separated) bike lanes, and intersection treatments for a re-configuration of the roadway that works better for all modes (cars/vehicles, pedestrians and bikes)!
 The test project may include things like planters, delineators, paint, and striping, and it will be removed after the six-month evaluation period.

 |Project FAQ||Draft Site Plan|